AI-for-Education/fabdata-llm/README.md

     One of the major inconveniences with writing tools is that the tool definition schemas and the actual functions that they call aren't connected to each other in any way.
 The `Tool` class in FabData-LLM brings the two things together in a single object.
 Tool definition schemas are automatically generated from the tool's parameters according to different formats (currently only supports OpenAI's and Anthropic's formats), and tool execution is wrapped in parameter validation steps.
 This makes debugging easier as you can more easily identify formatting errors in tool call instructions returned by LLMs.

     The `ToolUsePlugin` class lets you connect a tool or set of tools to a `ChatController` object.
 It automatically handles all of the logic of passing tool definition schemas, intercepting tool call instructions, executing tool calls, and communicating the results back to the LLM.
 Parallel tool calls and sequential tool calls are also handled automatically.
-It currently supports all tool-enambled models from OpenAI and Anthropic.
+It currently supports all tool-enabled models from OpenAI and Anthropic.
 Any custom models from the OpenAI or Anthropic families that are known to support tool use can be used if set with the parameter `Tool_Use: True` in the model config file.

     ```python
     from fdllm import get_caller